Alexhuszagh/PyCPP/ROADMAP.md

 **Short-Term**

+    - Change the default hash...
+        - The faster the hash...

     - Make allocators non-optional, use a polymorphic allocator by default...
         - Allow a CMake flag to use polymorphic or the standard allocator by default -- DONE